 longer (21 miles) ride to Stanley which has a wider variety of

 accessible by motorcycle.
-It's 125 miles of continuous fun and
+It's 135 miles of continuous fun with an

 time to kick back at Sawmill Station for lunch and you should get in

-about 3 miles to a intersection with Grand Prize Gulch Trail (7112) on
+about 3 miles further to a intersection with Grand Prize Gulch Trail

-then another few miles to NFD 120 and the Bower Guard Station.
-The
+then another few miles to NFD 120 near the Bower Guard

 the Guard Station follow the East Fork Road about 8 miles to an